 No. All waste or recycling must be placed inside the recycling or waste carts.
 Trash left in bags or other types of containers or carts, other than Palmer Township’s specific carts, will not be collected.

 It is most efficient and economical for our trucks to make stops for full, or nearly full carts.
 Also, it improves air quality when trucks don’t have to make unnecessary stops.
 If your cart is not full and you feel you can wait until the next collection cycle, please do not put your cart out.

 Yes, all trash should be bagged before it is put in the cart.
 Bagging helps keep your cart clean and reduces windblown litter.
 We will not pick up litter blown out of the carts.

-This is a Pennsylvania disposal ban effective January 24, 2013, which prohibits landfills and other solid waste disposal facilities from accepting items such as televisions, computers, hard drives, monitors, keyboards, printers or other type of components.
-For more information on electronics recycling options
+The PA CDRA Act effective January 24, 2013, prohibits landfills and other solid waste disposal facilities from accepting items such as televisions, computers, hard drives, monitors, keyboards, printers or other type of components.

 Latex paint is not hazardous when dry.
 Small amounts can be allowed to dry in can.
 Larger amounts should be poured into an absorbent material such as kitty litter or shredded paper and allowed to dry.
 Once dry they can be placed in your trash.

 Oil-based paint stains, and varnishes are hazardous and should not be placed in your waste cart.
 These items should be taken to a Northampton County Household Hazardous Waste Collection event.